PythonistaGuild/TwitchIO/docs/exts/sounds.rst

 **Sound with a Local File:**

 This Sound will target a local file on your machine.
-Just pass the location to source.
+Pass the location to source.
+You may manually set the bitrate and number of channels if needed.

 .. code-block:: python3

     sound = sounds.Sound(source='my_audio.mp3')
+    sound.channel = 1 # play mono channel
+    sound.rate = 24_000 # set bitrate

 **Multiple Players:**